Wang Zhenyi (astronomer): Biography

 Wang's ancestral home was located in the Anhui province.
 Her grandfather's family later moved to Jiangning (now known as Nanjing).

 She was raised by her grandparents and father.
 Her grandfather Wang Zhefu (王者辅) was a governor of the Fengcheng County and the Xuanhua District.
 He was an avid reader who maintained a large book collection.
 Her father, Wang Xichen, failed the imperial examination and turned to studying medical science.
 He recorded his findings in a four-volume collection titled Yifang Yanchao (Collection of Medical Prescriptions).
 Wang's grandfather taught her astronomy, her grandmother taught her poetry; whilst her father taught her medicine, geography and mathematics.

 From the age of nine, she was taught to write poetry and essays, focusing on the human condition.
 Her grandfather, Wang Zhefu, died in 1782 and the family traveled to Jilin (close to the Great Wall) for his funeral.
-Wang, along with grand-mother and father, went to mourn outside the Great Wall and lived there for four years, where she studied under the Lady of Bu Qianyao.
+Wang, along with grandmother and father, went to mourn outside the Great Wall and lived there for four years, where she studied under the Lady of Bu Qianyao.
 Here, Zhenyi gained knowledge from reading her grandfather's collection of books, as well as learning equestrian skills, archery, and martial arts from the wife of a Mongolian general named Aa.
 She lived in Xuanhua Prefecture for five years.
-Later, she traveled with her grand-mother and father to various places, including Beijing, Shaanxi, Hubei, Guangdong, and Anhui.
+Later, she traveled with her grandmother and father to various places, including Beijing, Shaanxi, Hubei, Guangdong, and Anhui.
 During these journeys, she visited numerous historical sites, gaining extensive experiences and exposure to various aspects of society.

 At the age of 16, Wang traveled to the south of the Yangtze river with her father before moving back to the capital.
 When she was 18, she made friends with female scholars in Jiangning through her poetry and began focusing on her studies in astronomy and mathematics, most of which were self-taught.
 At age 25, she married Zhan Mei from Xuancheng in Anhui province.
-After her marriage, she became more well-known for her poetry and knowledge of mathematics and astronomy, including teaching some male students.
+After her marriage, she became more well known for her poetry and knowledge of mathematics and astronomy, including teaching some male students.
 Wang Zhenyi died at 29 years of age and had no children.